-Corrections To Forms 1099, 1042-S, And W-2G With Withholding
+Corrections To Form W-2 And Forms 1099, 1042-S, And W-2G With Withholding

-If a Form 1099, 1042-S, or W-2G with North Dakota income tax withholding, is filed with the Internal Revenue Service to report a correction, a copy of the corrected form must be filed with North Dakota.
+If a Form W-2c, or a Form 1099, 1042-S, or W-2G with North Dakota income tax withholding, is filed with the Internal Revenue Service to report a correction, a copy of the corrected form must be filed with North Dakota.
 This includes any correction, including a change to the name or federal identification number of the employee or payee.

-If a correction needs to be made only to the state information on the form, and a corrected form is not going to be filed for federal purposes, report the correction to North Dakota using a Form 1099, 1042-S, or W-2G (with the "CORRECTED" box checked).
+If a correction needs to be made only to the state information on the form, and a corrected form is not going to be filed for federal purposes, report the correction to North Dakota using a Form W-2c or a Form 1099, 1042-S, or W-2G (with the "CORRECTED" box checked).
 For state-only corrections, the forms can be marked "For State Purposes Only."

 For North Dakota purposes, correction forms cannot be electronically filed but must be filed on paper.
-North Dakota Form 307, Transmittal Of Wage And Tax Statement, must be completed and filed with the corrected Forms 1099, 1042-S, and W-2G.
+North Dakota Form 307, Transmittal Of Wage And Tax Statement, must be completed and filed with the Form W-2c or corrected Forms 1099, 1042-S, and W-2G.